 Tripod or Selfie Stick

 The photography opportunities on the Overland Track are epic.
 I wish I had brought my tripod!

 I recommend: If you’re trying to go really light, get a Joby Gorillapod mini tripod.
 You can also get an adapter that lets you use it with your phone.
 I also have a Sirui T-025X Carbon Fiber full-sized tripod that I wished I had brought.

 You’ll have a few hours each night in camp when you’ll need to entertain yourself.
 Consider bringing a book or some headphones to listen to music or podcasts.
 The huts can be really social, so a deck of cards or a compact game can be a good way to meet new friends.

 All of the huts have picnic tables with benches, but they are often busy.
-Plus they don’t have backrests, and after a long day on the trail, you’ll really crave one.
+Plus they don’t have backrests, and after a long day on the trail, you’ll really crave a chair.

 I recommend: My husband and I both have the ultralight Helinox Chair One.
 It collapses down really small and weighs about 1kg.
 My husband brought his on the Overland Track but I opted to leave mine at home to save weight.
 I was so jealous of his!